moon1ock/AndriyMetrics/README.md

 In this repository you can find the algorithm for the _Depth_ _Uniqueness_ & _Interdisciplinarity_ metrics calculation for _Microsoft Academic Graph_ _(MAG)_.

 The metrics are calculated at `26GB /scratch/aal544/AndriyMetrics/AndriyMetrics.csv`.
-The table includes the metrics for _152M_ papers.
+The table includes the metrics for _152M_ papers. `bka3` has root permissions to the directory / file.

 ## Files